frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 It should be noted that while fixing the tube is not considered an [assembly best practice](/best-practices/assembly-setup#origin-cube-method "Assembly Best Practices Page"){:target="_blank"} for setting the origin of an assembly, it is sufficient for the purposes of these exercises.

-!!! note "Verification"
+!!! success "Verification"
-    If all is done correctly your assembly should have 12 Instances, and weigh approximately 1.946lbs.
+    If all is done correctly your assembly should have 12 Instances, and weigh approximately 1.95lbs.

 ### Exercise #4: Climber Hook